-- 1. What Type of Schools are within the Moss Hall Schools Federation? - 2.
-What Type of Special Education Needs and Disability (SEND) support is provided for at Moss Hall Schools Federation? - 3.
-Our Approach to Teaching Children with SEND at Moss Hall Federation - 4.
-How Do We Identify Children with SEN and Identify Their Needs? - 5.
-How are the school's resources allocated and matched to children's special educational needs? - 6.
-How We Secure Equipment and Facilities to Support Children with SEN - 7.
-How We Consult with and Involve Parents/Carers of Children with SEN in the Education of their Child - 8.
-How We Consult with and Involve Children with SEN in their Education - 9.
-How We Assess and Review Children's Progress Towards Outcomes - 10.
-How We Evaluate the Effectiveness of Our Provision for Children with SEN - 11.
-How We Enable Children with SEN to Engage in Activities with Their Classmates - 12.
-The Support We Provide for Improving Emotional and Social Development of Children with SEN - 13.
-Staffing - 14.
-Specialist Expertise - 15.
-Transition Arrangements Within School and Between Phases of Education - 16.
-Barnet Local Offer - 17.
-Dealing with Complaints
+1. What Type of Schools are within the Moss Hall Schools Federation?
+3 2.
+What Type of Special Education Needs and Disability (SEND) support is provided for at Moss Hall Schools Federation?
+3 3.
+Our Approach to Teaching Children with SEND at Moss Hall Federation 4 4.
+How Do We Identify Children with SEN and Identify Their Needs?
+5 5.
+How are the school's resources allocated and matched to children's special educational needs?
+6 6.
+How We Secure Equipment and Facilities to Support Children with SEN 7 7.
+How We Consult with and Involve Parents/Carers of Children with SEN in the Education of their Child 8.
+How We Consult with and Involve Children with SEN in their Education 7 7 9.
+How We Assess and Review Children's Progress Towards Outcomes 8 10.
+How We Evaluate the Effectiveness of Our Provision for Children with SEN 8 11.
+How We Enable Children with SEN to Engage in Activities with Their Classmates 8 12.
+The Support We Provide for Improving Emotional and Social Development of Children with SEN 9 13.
+Staffing 10 14.
+Specialist Expertise 10 15.
+Transition Arrangements Within School and Between Phases of Education 10 16.
+Barnet Local Offer 12